mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 date: 2016-10-04
 ---

-[FromJS](http://www.fromjs.com/) can find the JavaScript source that's responsible for a particular part of the DOM.
+When inspecting a page with [FromJS](http://www.fromjs.com/) you can find the JavaScript code that's responsible for a particular part of the UI.
 This article explains how that works.

 We'll take a look at this example: